Git

 git revert HEAD

-reset revert In c2’ state are the changes, which cancel state C2
+reset reset revert revert In c2’ state are the changes, which cancel state C2

 Moving commits